ADVERTISEMENT

 Photo: Courtesy of Victoria Montalti.

 Your summer scarf can also serve as a trendy swim sarong… sort of!
-I grabbed my 29-by-29-inch silk scarf with a bird’s-eye beach print from Hunting Hue and, appropriately, took it to the beach.
-Again, I diagonally folded it in half, but this time, I tied the points around the side of my waist to create an asymmetrical design.
-No, it didn’t fully cover my bikini bottoms, as a larger sarong would have, but it was a very chic and unique addition to my beach look… and is, therefore, a no-brainer to pack if you’re needing a stylish and multi-functional accessory.
-You can also opt for a larger 45-inch or 90-inch square design to easily achieve a scarf top or scarf sarong look.
+I grabbed my 29-by-29-inch silk scarf and took it to the beach.
+Again, I folded it in half diagonally, but this time, I tied the points around the side of my waist to create an asymmetrical design.
+It didn’t fully cover my bikini bottoms like a sarong would have, but it was a chic and unique addition to my beach look.
+You can also opt for a larger 45-inch or 90-inch square design to get more coverage.

 DashDividers_1_500x100